Onest-io/onest-whitepaper/README.md

 When the rewarded VOTE from a worker are higher, than the total burned VOTE for the refund, the extra VOTE are constantly shared for next 14 days on the remaining active workers.

 #### Vote for or against a BP
-Active block producers are selected for each round by the amount of total net VOTE-power multiplied with a random number between 1 and 2.
+Active block producers are selected for each round by the amount of net VOTE-power multiplied with a random number between 1 and 2.

 ##### Missed n-blocks in a row halving
 When a BP misses the block production (n=0, n+1), his net VOTE power gets halved for the next 3^(n-1) BP circles.